 We currently have a number of Defence Force families at our school.
 We welcome their active involvement in our school life and aim to make the transition of moving schools as smooth as possible for their children.

 Once initial contact is made, our Defence School Mentor will make phone contact or email relevant information.
 Our Defence School Mentor will act as the liaison person to welcome new Defence Force families to our school.

 School Council has determined that the wearing of a school uniform at Guthridge Primary School is compulsory for all students.
 A uniform dress code reinforces in students a pride in their own appearance, instils recognition of themselves as an integral part of the school community and assists in developing pride in representing our school.

-Please note: Change to please note - skirts, jeans and leggings are not part of our uniform.
+Please note: - skirts, jeans and leggings are not part of our uniform.
 The school jumper, jacket and polo shirt must have our logo and must be purchased through JSM.
 Our logo is not to be put on other jumpers or jackets

 In addition to their school uniform students also require the following items:

-Guthridge Primary School Parents' Club supplies a school hat free of charge to all children starting Foundation - support.
+Guthridge Primary School Parents' Club supplies a school hat free of charge to all children starting Foundation.
 We request that all removable clothing and personal items be labelled clearly with your child’s name.

 There is a lost property box kept in the main office.
 Unclaimed, unnamed articles will be redirected to the second-hand uniform shop.